jkaye2012/devenv/readme.md

 of my engineering work, and Nix makes it easy to keep this environment up to date across different projects and machines.

-Currently, the flake is structure such that:
+Currently, the flake is structured such that:

 * A default set of packages is exposed so that the entire environment can be relied upon in downstream flakes as a build input
 * An isolated package per individually configured tool is exposed so that packages can be used piecemeal in downstream flakes